Farama-Foundation/PettingZoo/README.md

 Full documentation of each environment is available [here].

-All environments end in \_v<number>, starting at v0.
-When changes are made to environments that might impact learning results, this number is increased by one to prevent potential confusion.
+All environments end in something like \_v0.
+When changes are made to environments that might impact learning results, the number is increased by one to prevent potential confusion.

 ## Utils